Jack Barclay Bentley

 Jack Barclay Bentley is the world's largest and oldest Bentley dealership and part of the H.R.
 Owen motor retailing group.

 John Donald "Jack" Barclay, 1900-1970

 Jack Barclay was a driver for Vauxhall.
 Originally most of his collection of Cups, now owned by his eldest son Anthony, were for successes in Vauxhall cars especially at Brooklands, very few for Bentley.
-For instance,the Pomeroy Trophy in a Vauxhall.
+For instance, the Pomeroy Trophy in a Vauxhall.
 Bentley was added as a dealership in 1926 (whilst Vauxhall was dropped).
 Their powerful grand tourers dominated endurance racing at Brooklands and Le Mans throughout mid and the late 1920s.
 Barclay recorded a number of victories at Brooklands, and logged eight world records in the International 3 Litre class in 1925.
 His racing prowess brought him to the attention of W.O.
-Bentley himself and later Woolf Barnarto, the millionaire playboy who would go on to be both the chairman of Bentley and one of its works team's most successful racers.
+Bentley himself and later Woolf Barnato, the millionaire playboy who would go on to be both the chairman of Bentley and one of its works team's most successful racers.